kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Lidar/README.md

   - Data processing: The computing device of the Lidar processes the received reflection data and calculates the position, shape, and movement of objects based on the measured time and the speed of light.

   __Applications:__
   - Lidar has widespread applications in various fields, including but not limited to:
-  - Autonomous vehicles: Lidar is widely used in autonomous vehicles to help them perceive their surroundings, detect obstacles, and other vehicles.
+    - Autonomous vehicles
-  - Environmental sensing: Lidar is used to create 3D maps and models for urban planning, land surveying, and building modeling.
+    - Environmental sensing
-  - Drones and aviation: Lidar is employed in unmanned aerial vehicles (drones) and aviation for tasks such as terrain mapping and surface feature detection.
+    - Drones and aviation
-  - Environmental monitoring: Lidar is used for environmental monitoring, such as atmospheric pollution monitoring and climate research.
+    - Environmental monitoring
-  - Military applications: Lidar finds applications in the military sector, such as target identification, ranging, and terrain reconnaissance.
+    - Military applications
     Due to its ability to provide high-precision and high-resolution data, Lidar is widely adopted in many fields, and its applications continue to expand with technological advancements.
 <br>
 The Lidar D100 Developer Kit is composed of the Lidar LD14 as its core, accompanied by a combination of related accessories.
 <br>